Long Preston: Modern day

 Between 1923 and 1935, Long Preston was the railhead for the construction of Stocks Reservoir built by the Fylde Water Board (FWB).
 Steam traction engines hauled material between the FWB depot, to the west of the current station, by road to Tosside where connection was made with a 3-foot gauge industrial railway system that served the dam construction project.

 In the 20th century, most people were employed in the village at the garage, wool warehouse, auction mart, farms or in the surrounding area, e.g. Skipton.
 A number of houses were rented at Long Preston making it affordable to live there.
 In the 1960s people started to purchase their own homes.

 In the late 1950s and early 1960s, there was a livestock auction mart, shoe shop, tailors, butchers, bakers, post office, cafés, wool warehouse and corn mill.

 A bypass was proposed and was given the go-ahead in 1994 but after the 1997 general election, with Labour gaining power, the bypass was scrapped.

 Long Preston is the home of audiobook producer Magna Story Sound.

 Transport

 Long Preston is served by Long Preston railway station, which is on the Leeds to Morecambe Line.

 Education

 Long Preston has a primary school, Long Preston Endowed School, with around 60 pupils attending over a range of seven year groups.

+Media

+Local TV coverage are covered by both BBC North West Tonight and BBC Look North on BBC One & by, ITV Granada Reports and ITV News Calendar on ITV1.

+Long Preston is served by both BBC Radio Lancashire on 95.5 FM and BBC Radio York on 104.3 FM.
+Other radio stations also received are Greatest Hits Radio Yorkshire (formerly Stray FM) on 107.8 FM and community based station, Drystone Radio on 103.5 FM.

+Local newspaper is the Craven Herald & Pioneer.